naurandir01/DisWeb/README.md

 # Capacity
 - Display the file systeme of a disk;
-- Utilise DISSECT pour récupérer une liste d'artefact
+- Use DISSECT to get forensic artefact;
+- Run YARA rules on a disk;

 # Disk supported
 ## OS